JUMP TO

 How do I protect myself from a respiratory virus?

-Nationally, influenza activity continues to increase.
-Influenza cases have been reported in Sedgwick County.
-The percentage of influenza-like illness (ILI) visits to selected outpatient clinics was at 4.6% (Sedgwick County).
+Nationally influenza activity remains elevated but has decreased for five consecutive weeks.
+The percentage of influenza-like illness (ILI) visits to selected outpatient clinics was at 1.95% (Sedgwick County).

 Influenza (also known as “flu”) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
 An annual flu vaccine is the best way to protect against flu.
 Vaccination helps prevent infection and can prevent serious outcomes in people who get vaccinated but still get sick with flu.
 The CDC recommends that everyone ages 6 months and older get a flu vaccine.